Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Offline trading.
 This lets you place some orders even when the platform is down.

-Through eToro, you can even buy fractional shares, and invest in companies like Apple, Amazon, Nike, Twitter and Google.
+Through eToro, investors in Ireland can even buy fractional shares or invest in blue chip companies like Apple and Google.

 eToro CFD trading